b00241410/PublicTransportDiscordBot/README.md

 Welcomes new users and servers with onboarding messages.

-Handles user-specific sessions for bus stop selections, ensuring personalized and intuitive interactions.
+Handles user-specific sessions for bus stop selections, ensuring personalised and intuitive interactions.

 Technologies Used: